OfficeDev/Microsoft-Teams-Samples/samples/connector-todo-notification/nodejs/Readme.md

 ---
 page_type: sample
-description: This is a sample app which shows connector authentication and sends notification on task creation.
+description: Sample which demonstrates an Office 365 Connector which generates and sends notifications for teams channel.
 products:
 - office-teams
 - office